Dr Jon Johansson

 - Johansson, Jon.
 (Guest Editor).
 Political Science: Special Issue on Political Leadership in New Zealand.
 Vol. 56.
 No. 2.
 (December 2004).

 - Johansson, Jon.
-'The E-mail Leader: The Obsessive-Compulsive Leadership Style of Dr Don Brash'.
-Paper delivered to the Thirty-First Annual Scientific Meeting, Sciences Po, Paris, France, 11 July 2008.
+'The E-mail Leader: The Obsessive-Compulsive Leadership Style of Dr. Don Brash.'
+Paper delivered at the Thirty-First Annual Scientific Meeting of the International Society of Political Psychology.
+Sciences Po.
+2008.
+Paris, France, 9-12 July.

 - Johansson, Jon.
-‘What if Ruth Richardson had never delivered the ‘mother of all budgets’?’
-In Stephen Levine. (ed.).
-2006.
+'What If Ruth Richardson Had Never Delivered the "Mother of All Budgets?"'
+In Stephen Levine. (ed.)
+2007.
 New Zealand As It Might Have Been.
-Wellington: VUW Press.
+Victoria University Press.